vicrdguez/kbulk/README.md

 # kbulk

-A cli to perform common Kafka operations in bulk mode, so you don't need to run commands one by one or create your own scripts for that.
+A CLI that wraps kafka native CLIs to perform common operations in bulk mode, so you don't need to run commands one by one or create your own scripts for that.

 ```shell
 kbulk - A kafka tool to perform different bulk actions